 COPAXONE is contraindicated in patients with known hypersensitivity to glatiramer acetate or mannitol.

-Approximately 16% of patients exposed to COPAXONE 20 mg per mL in the 5 placebo-controlled trials compared to 4% of those on placebo, and approximately 2% of patients exposed to COPAXONE 40 mg per mL in a placebo-controlled trial compared to none on placebo, experienced a constellation of symptoms immediately after injection that included at least two of the following: flushing, chest pain, palpitations, anxiety, dyspnea, constriction of the throat, and urticaria.
+Approximately 16% of patients exposed to COPAXONE 20 mg per mL in the 5 placebo-controlled trials compared to 4% of those on placebo, and approximately 2% of patients exposed to COPAXONE 40 mg per mL in a placebo-controlled trial compared to none on placebo, experienced a constellation of symptoms that may occur within minutes after injection and included at least two of the following: flushing, chest pain, palpitations, tachycardia, anxiety, dyspnea, constriction of the throat, and urticaria.
 In general, these symptoms have their onset several months after the initiation of treatment, although they may occur earlier, and a given patient may experience one or several episodes of these symptoms.
 Whether or not any of these symptoms actually represent a specific syndrome is uncertain.
 Typically, the symptoms were transient and self-limited and did not require treatment; however, there have been reports of patients with similar symptoms who received emergency medical care.
 Whether an immunologic or nonimmunologic mechanism mediates these episodes, or whether several similar episodes seen in a given patient have identical mechanisms, is unknown.

 Approximately 13% of COPAXONE 20 mg per mL patients in the 5 placebo-controlled studies compared to 6% of placebo patients, and approximately 2% of patients exposed to COPAXONE 40 mg per mL in a placebo-controlled trial compared to 1% of placebo patients, experienced at least one episode of transient chest pain.
-While some of these episodes occurred in the context of the Immediate Post-Injection Reaction described above, many did not.
+While some of these episodes occurred in the context of the Post-Injection Reaction described above, many did not.
 The temporal relationship of this chest pain to an injection was not always known.
 The pain was usually transient, often unassociated with other symptoms, and appeared to have no clinical sequelae.
 Some patients experienced more than one such episode, and episodes usually began at least 1 month after the initiation of treatment.
 The pathogenesis of this symptom is unknown.

 At injection sites, localized lipoatrophy and, rarely, injection site skin necrosis may occur.
 Lipoatrophy occurred in approximately 2% of patients exposed to COPAXONE 20 mg per mL in the 5 placebo-controlled trials compared to none on placebo, and 0.5% of patients exposed to COPAXONE 40 mg per mL in a single placebo-controlled trial and none on placebo.
 Skin necrosis has only been observed in the postmarketing setting.
 Lipoatrophy may occur at various times after treatment onset (sometimes after several months) and is thought to be permanent.
 There is no known therapy for lipoatrophy.
 To assist in possibly minimizing these events, the patient should be advised to follow proper injection technique and to rotate injection sites with each injection.